 Many of us who have been through any kind of medical system can attest to one thing – it can be a nightmare.

-The follows Chloe (Bailee Madison), a criminology student facing eviction from her home.
+The film follows Chloe (Bailee Madison), a criminology student facing eviction from her home.
 In a bid to help, her younger brother T.J.
 (Anthony Turpel) teams up with her ex-boyfriend Ross (Chris Lee) to turn to crime to pay the bills as they plan a robbery.

 However, things go awry when Ross is shot dead and T.J. flees the scene, leaving his phone – filled with evidence – at the scene to be collected by police.